strimzi/drain-cleaner/packaging/helm-charts/helm3/strimzi-drain-cleaner/README.md

 * Configure your Kafka topics to have replication factor higher than 1 and make sure the `min.insync.replicas` is always set to a number lower than the replication factor.
   Availability of topics with replication factor `1` or with `min.insync.replicas` set to the same value as the replication factor will always be affected when the brokers are restarted.
-* Deploy Kafka using Strimzi and configure the `PodDisruptionBudgets` for Kafka and ZooKeeper to have `maxUnavailable` set to `0`.
+* Deploy Kafka using Strimzi.
-  This will block Kubernetes from moving the pods on their own.

 ```yaml
 apiVersion: kafka.strimzi.io/v1beta2